veomall/pomodoro/README.md

 # Pomodoro Timer

-Welcome to the Pomodoro Timer repository!
+Welcome to the Pomodoro Timer!
 This simple Pomodoro timer is designed to help you manage your time effectively and boost productivity by using the popular Pomodoro technique.

 ## Features

-- **Pomodoro Technique**: The timer follows the Pomodoro technique with 25-minute work sessions followed by 5-minute breaks.
+- **Pomodoro Technique**: The timer follows the Pomodoro technique.

 - **Customizable Settings**: Adjust the timer duration based on your preferences.